Leroy G. Phelps

-Leroy Garfield Phelps (April 27, 1892 in New York City – February 16, 1964 in Freeport, Long Island) was a cinematographer who filmed Frank Buck’s second movie, Wild Cargo.
+Leroy Garfield Phelps (April 27, 1892 – February 16, 1964) was an American cinematographer who filmed Frank Buck’s second movie, Wild Cargo.

 Early career

 Phelps was official photographer of Yale University from 1920 to 1932.
 A year later, he accompanied Frank Buck to India, Ceylon, Sumatra and Malaya, where he filmed Wild Cargo.

 Work with Frank Buck

 While making Wild Cargo, Phelps was nearly crippled by an infection he acquired after scratching himself on a poisonous renghus tree in the jungle.
 Buck and Phelps were almost trampled by a herd of stampeding water buffalo, and were spared only when the animals changed direction at the last moment.
 Phelps was cinematographer for some of the sequences in Buck's 1941 film Jungle Cavalcade.

 Later career

 Phelps joined the Armand Denis- Leila Roosevelt Expedition to Africa and the Far East, and was associate producer of Wheels Across Africa, Wheels Across India and Dangerous Journey.
+He also provided cinematography to Out of Evil.